 - Limit workers’ hours to 40 per week.
 Reevaluate hours and workload to ensure that no white-collar workers who earn below the salary threshold work more than 40 hours a week.

 If you don’t have a system in place to track your employee’s hours, it’s time to do your research.
-A Human Capital Management (HCM) System like Orange, Balance Point’s state-of-the art HRIS not only tracks hours, but can alert you when your employees are approaching overtime prior to it actually occurring.
+A Human Capital Management (HCM) System like Balance Point’s state-of-the art HRIS not only tracks hours, but can alert you when your employees are approaching overtime prior to it actually occurring.

 For more information, enter your email address below.